314lipczuk/ODE_project_report/main.typ

 = Introduction

-The MAPK/ERK pathway serves a key role in determining fate of a cell from extracellular inputs.
+The mitogen-activated protein kinase/extracellular signal-regulated kinase (MAPK/ERK) pathway and its dynamics play a central role in determining cell fate in response to extracellular inputs.
-Different cell fates are linked to a dynamics of the final node in the cascade, `ERK` kinases.
+Different cell fates are linked to dynamics of the final node in the cascade, `ERK` kinases in particular.
-To understand how different dynamc patterns of their behavior arise, we attempt to mechanistically model the simplified version of this pathway using Ordinary Differential Equations.
+To understand how different dynamc patterns of their behavior arise, a mechanistical model of this pathway was constructed using ordinary differential equations (ODEs).
-Using data from a fibroblast cell transfected with optoRTK constructs and stimulated with various patterns of light, we attempted to estimated model parameters based on these experiments and use cross-validation techniques to check for generalization.
-Resulting fits had problems with achieving several performance metrics that would singify an optimal solution.
+Experimental data was obtained from a series of experiments including fibroblast cells transfected with optogenetic recetor tyrosine kinases (optoRTKs) constructs and an ERK-KTR reporter, that over the course of experiment were stimulated with different light patterns.
+Model parameters were estimated from this data, and cross-validation techniques were employed to evaluate generalizability of fitted parameters.
+Although individual experiments were fitted accurately, the resulting model failed to generalize across conditions, indicating need for further refinement.

 = Methods & Materials